-Always update all units to the latest 400 firmware version(firmware update instructions).
-Please note that some parts of the description below apply only to 4xx firmwares!
+- Always update all units to the latest 400 firmware version(firmware update instructions). - Note that some parts of the description below apply only to 4xx firmwares. - All units in one system must be of the same type and firmware version.
+Its not possible to combine a 3000VA model with a 5000VA model, and likewise it is also not possible to parallel an Inverter to a Multi.